coq-contribs/coq-contribs/FAQ.md

 ```

-Btw, note that the git configuration of contrib xyz is in .git/modules/xyz/config
+By the way, note that the git configuration of contrib xyz is in .git/modules/xyz/config

 # In the contribs, how do I switch from "detached HEAD" to a given branch  ?